Things you need to know about our yoga teacher training

 Do I have to become a Hare Krishna to do the YTT?
 I'm not really religious...

 The Krishna Village is part of the larger ISKCON community farm New Govardhana, which also includes a temple, two ashrams, a school and a cow protection program.
 As part of this spiritual environment, we ask that you adhere to our Code of Conduct while you are here.
 This involves abstaining from alcohol, meat, tobacco and drugs, observing quiet times after 9pm, and dressing appropriately when up at the temple for meals.
 We ask all our guests to be tolerant and open-minded towards other spiritual paths and encourage everyone to pursue and deepen their own spirituality if that is part of their journey, but there is no requirement to have any religious or spiritual affiliation.
 The course content, however, is based around the traditional texts of yogic philosophy such as Patanjali’s Yoga Sutras and the Bhagavad Gita, which are core reading for all YTT certifications nationally.
+To find out more about the practices you will see and experience at the Krishna Farm, please read our page about Bhakti Yoga culture.

 How does the Krishna Village relate to the temple and the Hare Krishna philosophy?